openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorted_courseware.rst

 After you designate components in your course as being visible only to certain content groups, you can preview your courseware to ensure that each group correctly sees the content intended for them.

+.. note:: In addition to visibility settings for content groups, a student's ability to see a course component also depends on whether it is hidden from students, whether the unit is published, and the course's release date.
+For details about previewing courseware in general, see :ref:`Preview Course Content`.

 You can view the course as a member of these groups: